braddmg/Metagenomics/README.md

 ## Taxonomic assignment and count of reads
 For this purpose we will use kraken2 to asign taxonomy to the reads of each sample.
 Move into the filtered folder.
-Please see this link to select and download an specific database to assign taxonomy.
-In our case we used a custom database. https://benlangmead.github.io/aws-indexes/k2
+Please see this [link](https://benlangmead.github.io/aws-indexes/k2) to select and download an specific database to assign taxonomy.
+In our case we used a custom database previously indexed with genomes from the [GTDB](https://gtdb.ecogenomic.org).
 ```bash
 for i in `ls -1 *_filtered.1.fq.gz | sed 's/_filtered.1.fq.gz//' `; do
 kraken2 --paired $i\_filtered.1.fq.gz $i\_filtered.2.fq.gz --classified-out $i\_gen#.fq --report $i\_gen.kreport --db databases/gtdb/2023-04-25/databases/gtdb_r207_v2_genomes/kraken2/gtdb_r207_v2_genomes/ --threads 36 --gzip-compressed --confidence 0.5; done